copious-world/crypto-wraps/README.md

 // Parameters: no parameters
 // Returns: a Promise that resolves to an elliptic curve key using P-384 with sign and verify privileges
 //  --

 //>--
+// axiom_keypair_promise
+// Parameters: no parameters
+// Returns: a Promise that resolve to an elliptic curve key using P-384 with cipher key derivation privileges.
+Allows for deriving AES 256 cipher key
+//  --

+//>--
 // pc_wrapper_keypair_promise